wunderio/migrate_source_example/README.md

 `migrate_source_example` is a module that contains a set of sub-modules that provide content migrations from different sources.

-Currently features migrations from following sources:
+Currently the project features migrations from following sources:

 1. External (non-Drupal) database tables.
 2. CSV files;
-3. XML files.
+3. XML files;
+4. JSON resources.

 ## Installation